mohnkhan/Conversational-Search/README.md

     -   **Video Generation:** Generate short, 720p videos from text prompts using the `/create-video` command.
 -   **Productivity Tools:**
     -   **Integrated To-Do List:** Manage tasks that arise during your conversation directly within a dedicated modal.
 Your tasks are saved locally.
+    -   **Recent Search History:** Automatically saves your last 5 queries, allowing you to quickly revisit or re-run past searches from the start screen.
     -   **Custom CSS Editor:** Inject your own CSS to fully personalize the application's appearance and layout.
 -   **Advanced User Experience:**
     -   **Real-time Streaming:** Responses are streamed in real-time for a fluid, conversational feel.